 How Long Does a Cat’s Heat Cycle Last?

-The length of each individual cat’s heat cycle varies but typically lasts between 7-10 days with some lasting up to 14 days depending on breed and age.
+The length of each individual cat’s heat cycle varies but typically lasts between 7 and 10 days, with some lasting up to 14 days depending on breed and age.

-Cats usually go into their first estrus (heat) at 6 months old but it can vary from 4-12 months depending on breed size and genetics.
+Cats usually go into their first estrus (heat) at 6 months old, but it can vary from 4 to 12 months depending on breed size and genetics.

 After her first estrus, she will enter another one every 2–3 weeks until she is spayed or bred successfully.